joshis1/shreyas_joshi/_posts/Javascript/2021-03-17-JS_Conditional_Structs.markdown

 {% endhighlight %}

 In C++, you cannot do that.
 You will get compilation error.
-Ideally, even in javasript you shouldn't use a variable before declaring it.
+Ideally, even in javascript you shouldn't use a variable before declaring it.

 **functions in javascript**

 In javascript, you can create functions using keyword function.
-In C++, you don't have to write this keyword function.
+In C++, you don't have to write the keyword function.

 {% highlight ruby %}